-Students with a primary diagnosis of dyslexia, or a specific reading or writing disability are eligible for admission.
-Students who do not have a diagnosis, but who meet the diagnostic profile of a student with dyslexia may be considered for admission as well.
+Students with a primary diagnosis of dyslexia or a specific reading or writing disability are eligible for intervention services.
+Students who do not have a diagnosis but who meet the diagnostic profile of a student with dyslexia may be considered for admission.

-Students in kindergarten through grade twelve are eligible for services.
+Students in grades 1-12 are eligible for services.

-To be considered for admission, each student must provide a copy of a comprehensive psychoeducational assessment.
-An assessment of cognitive abilities is required to be less than 3 years old and assessment of academic achievement must be less than 2 years old.
+To be considered for admission, each student must provide a copy of a comprehensive psycho-educational evaluation.
+An assessment of cognitive abilities is required to be less than 3 years old.
+An assessment of academic achievement must be less than 2 years old.
 A completed student application is also required.

-A psychoeducational assessment measures cognitive abilities that show how a child learns, problem-solves, reasons and remembers information.
-It also measures academic achievement, or how well a child performs in subject areas such as math and reading.
-The Children’s Dyslexia Center - Bangor will accept psychoeducational assessments that are school-based or privately obtained.
+The Children’s Dyslexia Center of Bangor accepts psycho-educational evaluations that are school-based or privately obtained.
 See the brochure for the Children’s Dyslexia Centers, Inc. for information on what measures must be provided to determine eligibility.
-For recommendations for evaluators to perform assessments, consult your child’s primary care provider.
+For recommendations for professionals to perform evaluations, consult your child’s primary care provider.